 Arkansas Abortion Quick Facts

-- Abortion is banned after 18 weeks except if the life of the mother is at risk, in cases of rape, and cases of incest.
+- Abortion is now completely illegal in Arkansas, except if the life of the mother is at risk.

 - Chemical abortion pills are tightly regulated in Arkansas.